 “Anxiety does not empty tomorrow of its sorrows, but only empties today of its strength.” – Charles Spurgeon.

 If you have experienced any of the above symptoms of anxiety that is beyond your typical episode of worrying, you are not alone.
 Anxiety disorders affect approximately 40 million Americans every year.
 It is the most common mental illness in the US.
 Don’t go through it alone.
-We would love to hear from you, leave us a comment or you can contact us at the Grief Recovery Center for more info today.
+We would love to hear from you, leave us a comment or you can contact us at the Grief Recovery Center in Houston, TX for more info today.